Bamboo's Role in Fighting Poverty

 Bamboo can help fight poverty because it grows locally in some of the world’s poorest communities.
 This means the alternative fibre can contribute to combatting climate change in the developing world.
 So, bamboo can help communities adapt to the negative impacts of climate change by providing a sustainable, year-long source of income.

 Bamboo is already a staple part of many people’s lives and livelihoods as a source of food, fibre and fuel.
 Therefore, the production of bamboo products creates value chains, ensuring direct income to rural communities that help manage bamboo forests.
 This means bamboo farms can create employment for thousands of families (and women) in developing countries.
-Furthermore, in contrast to timber, bamboo is harvested annually ensuring these jobs are secure and permanent.
+Furthermore, in contrast to timber, bamboo is harvested annually ensuring these jobs are sustainable.

 2. Bamboo is a strategic resource